Emily Bryce, OTR/L (she/her)

 Lenny is trained in Positive Discipline and love working with kids on social emotional skills and self-regulation.

-Lenny started their Masters of Occupational Therapy at UW in 2022, worked at the Bellevue (now Woodinville) location over the summer and completed their clinical fieldwork with Emily at LFF Indianola in the fall of 2024.
+Lenny started their Masters of Occupational Therapy at UW in 2022, worked at the Eastside location over the summer and completed their clinical fieldwork with Emily at LFF Indianola in the fall of 2024.

 Outside of school and work Lenny loves riding bikes, reading outside, and spending time with my rabbit, Shark.
 Lenny identifies as queer, trans non-binary, and neurodivergent.
 Hablan español también.